genesistoxical/pruebas/README.md

 <br/>

->There are currently no plans to update Jimp, as code changes will be required, but contributions are appreciated.
+<sup>There are currently no plans to update Jimp, as code changes will be required, but contributions are appreciated.</sup>